-9.2 If a child is suffering or likely to suffer harm, or in immediate danger
+8.2 If a child is suffering or likely to suffer harm, or in immediate danger children's social care or to the police, they should inform the DSL as soon as possible.

-If you think that a child is suffering or at risk of suffering significant harm, you must report this to the designated safeguarding lead immediately.
-On occasions when the designated safeguarding lead is not available, it should be reported to the deputy safeguarding lead without delay or a senior member of staff.
+If you think that a child is suffering or at risk of suffering significant harm, you must report this to the Designated Safeguarding Lead immediately.
+On occasions when the Designated Safeguarding Lead is not available, it should be reported to the Deputy Designated Safeguarding Lead without delay or a senior member of staff.